SwedbankPay/developer.swedbankpay.com/_includes/prices.md

 ## Prices Object Types

-Each payment instrument have one or more prices object types.
-Usually there is only one, whichs corresponds with the name of the payment instrument, like `Vipps`, `Swish` or `Mobilepay`.
+Each payment method have one or more prices object types.
+Usually there is only one, whichs corresponds with the name of the payment method, like `Vipps`, `Swish` or `Mobilepay`.

 The most common occurrence of several object types is for card payments.
 While it